goldendoglinux/goldendoglinux.github.io/community.md

 In any case, bear in mind that the conversations might be predominantly in Spanish.
 Feel free to request help in English, though.
 Both languages are accepted.

+# Contributing to the development of GoldenDog

+Right now I am the sole developer and maintainer, feel free to reach out to me over IRC in case you can help me with the development or organize teams.
+It's a work in progress still.